awsdocs/aws-private-ca-user-guide/doc_source/security-iam.md

   + **Federated user access** –  Instead of creating an IAM user, you can use existing identities from AWS Directory Service, your enterprise user directory, or a web identity provider\.
 These are known as *federated users*\.
 AWS assigns a role to a federated user when access is requested through an [identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\.
 For more information about federated users, see [Federated users and roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html#intro-access-roles) in the *IAM User Guide*\.

   + **AWS service access** –  A service role is an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that a service assumes to perform actions on your behalf\.
-Service roles provide access only within your account and cannot be used to grant access to services in other accounts\.
 An IAM administrator can create, modify, and delete a service role from within IAM\.
 For more information, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

   + **Applications running on Amazon EC2** –  You can use an IAM role to manage temporary credentials for applications that are running on an EC2 instance and making AWS CLI or AWS API requests\.
 This is preferable to storing access keys within the EC2 instance\.
 To assign an AWS role to an EC2 instance and make it available to all of its applications, you create an instance profile that is attached to the instance\.
 An instance profile contains the role and enables programs that are running on the EC2 instance to get temporary credentials\.
 For more information, see [Using an IAM role to grant permissions to applications running on Amazon EC2 instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.

-## Understanding Resources, Ownership, and Permissions Policies<a name="understand-resource-ownership"></a>
+## Understanding resources, ownership, and permissions policies<a name="understand-resource-ownership"></a>

 In ACM Private CA, the primary resource that you work with is a *certificate authority \(CA\)*\.
 Every private CA that you own or control is identified by an Amazon Resource Name \(ARN\), which has the following form\.

 ```
-arn:aws:acm-pca:AWS_Region:AWS_Account:certificate-authority/12345678-abcd-1234-abcd-1234567890ab
+arn:aws:acm-pca:region:account:certificate-authority/CA_ID
 ```

 A *resource owner* is the *principal entity* of the AWS account in which an AWS resource is created\.
 The following examples illustrate how this works\.